 When you are able to plan PTO in advance, it is important to "prepare the others" to allow your team to back you up adequately in your absence by providing important key items and updates to the appropriate team members and business partners to perform on your behalf, step in your place, respond appropriately and support you to enjoy your time off for whatever you choose to do so you can come back refreshed and recharged.
 Remember to use your out of office email notices with a redirection point of contact if something comes up and update your Google Chat alerting people you are out of the office.

 Increments of Use.
-Associates may use PTO in minimum increments of 1 hour.
+Associates may use PTO in minimum increments of 1 hour, or in smaller increments where required by applicable law.

 Misuse.
 Misuse of PTO may result in disciplinary action, up to and including termination of employment.